ndonfris/fish-lsp/docs/CONTRIBUTING.md

 - [jest](https://jestjs.io/docs/configuration) - testing the project
     - relevant locations: [test-data/*.test.ts](https://github.com/ndonfris/fish-lsp/blob/master/test-data), [jest.config.js](https://github.com/ndonfris/fish-lsp/blob/master/jest.config.js) && [tsconfig.test.json](https://github.com/ndonfris/fish-lsp/blob/master/tsconfig.test.js)
-    - `yarn test-hook` is a future supported feature, for specifying individual test files to opt into successful reporting for master branch (_via_ `git action`).
+    - `yarn test` is a shorthand for running jest on all tests, or you can specify a file to test via `yarn test test-data/someFile.test.ts`
     - `yarn test someFile.test.ts --watchAll` is the designated method for watching a test's changes
+    - `yarn test:coverage` is used to generate a coverage report for the project's tests

 ### Other Noteworthy Tooling :hammer_and_wrench: